openintegrationhub/openintegrationhub/lib/ferryman/README.md

 Visit the official [Open Integration Hub homepage](https://www.openintegrationhub.org/)

+## OIH Ferryman

 This library is based on the [elasticio nodejs sailor](https://github.com/elasticio/sailor-nodejs).
 It offers the same baseline functionalities, but is being expanded further with capabilities specific to the Open Integration Hub framework.

+## Functionality

+The Ferryman functions as a wrapper for any Open Integration Hub connectors.
+It facilitates the communication between connector and OIH,